 For this reason we call regimes where $\ell\gg 2n$ ``high genus'' regimes.

 By the above correspondence, the number $H_{n,\ell}$ introduced in~\eqref{eq:defHnl} is the number of pure Hurwitz maps with $n$ vertices and $\ell$ edges.
-As a consequence of our analysis of the Plancherel--Hurwitz measure, we obtain the following estimate \begin{thm}[Asymptotics of high genus unconnected Hurwitz numbers] As in~\eqref{eq:defHnl}, let $H_{n,\ell}$ be the unconnected Hurwitz number counting not necessarily connected pure Hurwitz maps with $n$ vertices and an even number $\ell= \ell(n) \sim 2\theta n $ of edges.
+As a consequence of our analysis of the Plancherel--Hurwitz measure, we obtain the following estimate \begin{theorem}[Asymptotics of high genus unconnected Hurwitz numbers] As in~\eqref{eq:defHnl}, let $H_{n,\ell}$ be the unconnected Hurwitz number counting not necessarily connected pure Hurwitz maps with $n$ vertices and an even number $\ell= \ell(n) \sim 2\theta n $ of edges.
 Then, as $n\to \infty$,

-where the little-o is uniform for $\ell/n$ in any compact subset of $(0,\infty)$. \end{thm}
+where the little-o is uniform for $\ell/n$ in any compact subset of $(0,\infty)$. \end{theorem}

 It is tempting to see this theorem as as strong (for our model) as the Budzinski--Louf estimate~\eqref{eq:BL}, but unfortunately this is not quite the case.
 The major difference is that our maps are not necessarily connected.
-Indeed, we will show that even when $\theta \geq 1$ and there are sufficiently many edges to connect all the vertices we are predominantly counting unconnected maps, in particular that \begin{thm} For all $\theta>1$, with high probability (w.h.p., that is to say with probability tending to $1$ as $n\to\infty$) a uniformly random Hurwitz map with $n$ vertices and an even number $\ell = \ell(n) \sim 2 \theta n $ of edges contains a connected component with at least $\gamma(\theta) \ell$ edges, for some function $\gamma(\theta)>0$.
-However, in such a map, the largest connected component has (vertex-)size $O_p( n /\log n) $, where $O_p$ denotes a big-O in probability. \end{thm}
+Indeed, we will show that even when $\theta \geq 1$ and there are sufficiently many edges to connect all the vertices we are predominantly counting unconnected maps, in particular that \begin{theorem} For all $\theta>1$, with high probability (w.h.p., that is to say with probability tending to $1$ as $n\to\infty$) a uniformly random pure Hurwitz map with $n$ vertices and an even number $\ell = \ell(n) \sim 2 \theta n $ of edges contains a connected component with at least $\gamma(\theta) \ell$ edges, where $\gamma(\theta) = 2^{2\theta-1}-1$.
+However, in such a map, the largest connected component has (vertex) size $O_p( n /\log n) $, where $O_p$ denotes a big-O in probability. \end{theorem}

-The fact that the ``giant'' edge-component in the previous proposition has a sublinear number of vertices implies that its genus, viewed as a function of its number of vertices, is superlinear.
+The fact that the ``giant'' edge-component in the previous theorem has a sublinear number of vertices implies that its genus, viewed as a function of its number of vertices, is superlinear.
 This seems to rule out the possibility of deducing asymptotics for the \emph{connected} linear-genus regime from our results, at least not without new ideas.